polakowo/vectorbt/README.md

 16423.251963801864
 ```

-Quickly assessing the performance of 1000 random signal strategies on BTC and ETH:
+Generate 1,000 random strategies and test them on BTC and ETH:

 ```python
 import numpy as np